Nchout revels in Norwegian Toppserien topscorer gong and title win with Valerenga | Goal.com

 Sherida Spitse, Ingibjorg Sigurdardottir, Celin Ildhusoy and Catherine Bott all scored for Jack Majgaard's team to win the league diadem for the first time in nine years in the top flight.

-Despite not finding the back of the net on the day, 27-year-old forward had another impactful display as her fine assist created the third goal of the match which ultimately won her the top-scorers' award.
+Despite not finding the back of the net on the day, 27-year-old forward had another impactful display as her fine assist created the third goal of the match.

-Before the contest, the Cameroonian was tied with Rosenborg's Marit Clausen and Lyn's Camilla Linberg on nine goals but she eventually snatched the coveted prize with the most assists.
+Before the contest, the Cameroonian held a one-goal lead over Rosenborg's Marit Clausen and Lyn's Camilla Linberg on nine and she eventually snatched the coveted prize with 10 goals.

-And the 2019 Africa Women's Player of the Year runners-up took to social media to express her joy after winning a maiden career title and top-scorer prize with two goals fewer than last term's feat.
+And the 2019 Africa Women's Player of the Year runners-up took to social media to express her joy after winning a maiden career title and top-scorer prize with one goal fewer than last term's feat.

 "Norway champions and best scorer.
 Thanks for your prayers, Thanks for your support.
 The best still To came," she wrote on her official Instagram page.